Ta1sty/Bachelorarbeit/docs/index.md

 Whenever we shoot a ray into the scene, we traverse thought this tree of AS.
 If, for example, we intersect an instance of a tree we transform the ray into the tree coordinate system and let traversal continue though its AS before we resume with the rest of the forest.
 That way we find out closest intersection as fast as possible.

-### Current state

-In a sense, traversal shaders already exist in the current architecture.
-They are responsible for transforming the ray into the lower AS coordinate system and letting the ray traversal continue there.

-However, currently we have to define which AS is traversed next during AS-Build and we are limited to single-level instancing.Therefore, the Forest-Tree-Leaf example does not work.
-This is where start of.

-The goal is to build a shader program given our current limitations that emulates the behaviour of a traversal shader with all its functionality.
-I.e. we can always choose where our traversal continues and we can keep going down the tree as far as we want.

 ### What can we do?